bharlow/fm-webdirect-custom/README.md

 ### How to Download these Files ###

 Want to download and try these files out with your solution.
-Look for the "Download ZIP" link to the on the right hand side on [GitHub](https://github.com/bharlow/fm-webdirect-custom) page.
+Look for the "Clone or download" button at the on the top of the [GitHub](https://github.com/bharlow/fm-webdirect-custom) page.

 ## Tips and Hints ##